AndreyProvozen/website-blocker/README.md

 - Add pagination, search, and filtering options for the blocked sites list.
 - Implement an edit option for blocked sites
-- Implement logic for time field
+- Refactor and optimize time logic

 ## 📸 Screenshots